Budget Friendly Eats

 Mercato Testaccio

 My take: Covered market in Testaccio where the stalls have been run by the same families for generations.
-Go hungry and make a lap.
+Show up hungry and do a lap to see what looks good.
 Mordi e Vai for the stewed beef panino, Casa Manco for pizza, Da Corrado for natural wine and pasta.
-Open Monday through Saturday, best around midday.
+Closed Sundays, best around midday.
+After lunch, walk the neighborhood for the street art, Roa's giant She-Wolf mural is the standout.

 Pizza & Street Food